How To Stop Eating Out of Boredom

 11 Best Ways To Stop Overeating

-1. Create a Structure to Your Day
+1. Create A Structure To Your Day

 So set a time for when you’ll eat breakfast, lunch, snacks, and dinner.
 Include dessert & alcohol (if you’re over 21) in this plan, too.
 If you can plan your actual meals ahead of time, even better.
 Many women find that creating a structure alone helps them lose weight.
 Check out Best Body for weekly meal plans if you need inspiration or more help with planning.